mauolivares/hdIndep/README.md

 stepdown_RomanoWolf(...)
 ```

-You can also run a tiny simulation (~30 seconds) to verify that all is up and running:
+You can also run a tiny simulation in your terminal (~10 seconds) to verify that all is up and running.
+Simply navigate to the base directory, i.e., set the working directory to the directory containing this README, and execute

 ```
-# Navigate to scripts directory in the repository
 cd scripts
-# Execute
 Rscript tiny_simulation.r
 ```